 How did your last teleconference go?
 It is with pleasure and convenience that everyone has embraced technologies for virtual meetings and the like.
 The usual complaints about traffic, transportation, and opportunity cost have been muted.
 In their place, however, are unruly behavior and chaos, which ensue when scores of people are on a call.

 Truth be told, teleconferencing, in general, demands little from the attendees as compared to an in-person meeting.
+That’s why having an idea of a virtual event swag bag can help you leave a lasting impression on attendees.
 This convenience becomes a trap for others to think that they can act however they want minus video or audio evidence.
+For the setup, you will need a microphone, a webcam and the script.
+If you want suggestions on the selection of microphone, we can help you with it.
+Check this article on at2020 vs at2035 and choose wisely.

 1. Respect Everyone’s Time